spring-attic/spring-xd-samples/batch-simple/README.md

 You will now create a new Batch Job Stream using the *Spring XD Shell*:

 	xd:>job create --name helloSpringXD --definition "myjob"

+and launch it using the command:

+	xd:>job launch helloSpringXD

 You should see a message: